cthoyt/cthoyt.github.io/_posts/2025/2025-12-09-biohackathon-de-2025.md

 through machine-assisted dialog.
-This part is highly experimental so there isn't much to point to yet, but the idea was to take in a list of learning materials (either hard-coded or as a URL for the chat system to retrieve) and a prompt to ask the LLM ot collect similar materials base don objectives and keywords, then create a learning path based on difficult (which is infrequently annotated) and suggest a title.
+This part is highly experimental so there isn't much to point to yet, but the idea was to take in a list of learning materials (either hard-coded or as a URL for the chat system to retrieve) and a prompt to ask the LLM to collect similar materials base to objectives and keywords, then create a learning path based on difficult (which is infrequently annotated) and suggest a title.